 As part of Controller receiving the Service under the Agreement, Controller agrees and declares as follows:

-8.1 It is solely responsible for the accuracy of Personal Data and the means by which such Personal Data is acquired and the Processing of Personal Data by Controller, including instructing Processing by Processor in accordance with this Exhibit and for the purposes of provision of the Service, is and shall continue to be in accordance with all the relevant provisions of the Applicable Data Protection Law, particularly with respect to the security, protection and disclosure of Personal Data;
+8.1 It is solely responsible for the accuracy of Personal Data, the means by which such Personal Data is acquired, and the Processing of Personal Data by Controller, including instructing Processing by Processor in accordance with this Exhibit for the purposes of provision of the Service and in accordance with all the relevant provisions of the Applicable Data Protection Law, particularly with respect to the security, protection and disclosure of Personal Data;

 8.2 That if Processing by Processor involves any “special” or “sensitive” categories of Personal Data (as defined under Applicable Data Protection law), Controller has collected such Personal Data in accordance with Applicable Data Protection Law;